 The UKPA Program follows the UK Graduate School Policy on Scholastic Probation.
 This may be found in the UK Graduate School bulletin: http://bulletin.uky.edu/content.php?catoid=6&navoid=257.
 Additionally, the UKPA Program reviews with the student manual each new cohort during their orientation which outlines the program policies for withdrawal/dismissal and remediation/deceleration.

-The numbers presented in the table below are the medians from the selected cohort beginning January 2022.
+The numbers presented in the table below are the averages and medians from the selected cohort beginning January 2022.
 These statistics are subject to change based on seats accepted.
 The statistics below will be updated again January 2022 once the Class of 2024 matriculates.
 They are intended to provide information to individuals who are interested in our program and should not be construed as either necessary or sufficient for admission.
 Admission decisions are based on a holistic evaluation of the unique attributes of each applicant.

 |Cumulative Undergraduate GPA - average||3.69|